 TGaz Editor: Change the first paragraph of Cl.
 11.22.6.1.2 as shown below:

-11.22.6.1.2 ISTA centric operation overview
+11.22.6.1.2 non-TB ranging overview

-ISTA centric scheduling FTM operation is referred to as Non-TB Range Measurement operation.
-In Non-TB operation the ISTA determines the measurement timing, based on its scheduling conflicts with other activities and the parameters of the availability window which is a time window referenced to the previous measurement instance.
-During this measurement time window the ISTA may come to the channel at any time and use contention based access to initiate a new measurement round.
-Because of conflict arising due to other activities, ISTA may not start measurement at start of availability window and RSTA needs to wait for the start of measurement phase.
-Dotted region in Figure 11-35a indicates that RSTA may not see start of measurement phase as ISTA is occupied with activities on other channel.
+In Non-TB ranging measurement exchange the ISTA determines the measurement timing, based on its scheduling conflicts with other activities and the parameters of the availability window which is a time window referenced to the previous measurement instance.
+During this measurement time window the ISTA may come to the channel at any time and use contention based access to initiate a new measurement exchange.
+Because of conflict arising due to other activities, ISTA may not start measurement at start of availability window while the RSTA waits for the start of measurement phase.
+Dotted region in Figure 11-35a indicates that of the non-TB measurement exchange phase may not start at the beginning of the time window since the ISTA may have been active on another channel.

 TGaz Editor: Change the caption to Figure 11-35a from “ISTA Scheduled Concurrent FTM Sessions” to “non-TB ranging concurrent FTM sessions”